powerjg/learning_gem5/part3/fs_config.rst

 One thing we skipped over in the previous section was the function ``x86.init_fs``.
 This function encapsulates most of the architecture-specific setup that is required for an x86 system.
 You can download the file :download:`here <../_static/scripts/part3/x86.py>` and the code is listed below.
+You can download a slightly modified version that supports multiple processors :download:`here <../_static/scripts/part3/x86_mp.py>`.
 Next we will go through some of the highlights of this code.
 For the details, see the Intel x86 architecture manual and the gem5 source code.